RatJuggler/my-production-docker-build/README.md

 Docker hub now shows *johnchase/golden-nginx:latest* as being a multi-arch image.

-### Future goals:
+### Future ideas:

+In no particular order:

-- use buildx for multi-architecture.
+- Use buildx for multi-architecture.
-- push images to my own registry.
+- Push images to my own registry.
-- deployment to a docker swarm across several Raspberry Pi's.
+- Deployment to a docker swarm across several Raspberry Pi's.
-- full image tagging including major, minor, patch and latest.
+- Better image tagging.
-- add Portainer as a management dashboard.
+- Add Portainer as a management dashboard.
-- add monitoring and health checks.
+- Add monitoring and health checks.
-- test reporting of CSP issues and other errors.
+- Test reporting of CSP issues and other errors.
+- Use Kubernetes.
+- Use Ansible.
+- Mirror on AWS/GCP/Azure.

 ### Note on security